 Christian Tautua, Secondary Representative -- Christian is a community educator at Cascade Middle School.
 He is from Hawai’i and White Center.
 He is a proud Evergreen High School graduate.

-Shauna Moore, Specialist Representative – Over the past 20 years in Highline, Shawna has taught K through 12.
-Currently, she is the PE at Tyee High and serves as the athletic coach of Track and Volleyball.
+Shawna Moore, Specialist Representative – Over the past 20 years in Highline, Shawna has taught K through 12.
+She currently teaches physical education at Tyee High and serves as the athletic coach of Track and Volleyball.
 Shawna leads the racial and social equity work at the local, council, and state level.
 Her leadership extends to serving as a WEA Culturally Responsive Trainer, a Cadre Lead for ECS 01 and 06, as well as a Core Team member of RECN (Rainier Educators of Color Network).
 Her passion is helping educational professionals experience the power of relationships and human connection with the goal of ensuring all students have a caring adult in their educational setting.